 With several Cloud computing platforms emerging in the last few decades, many companies have adopted the Software as a service (SaaS) model to easily implement software solutions.
-A custom Software Development company in Dallas Texas or a software development company from any other state can easily implement a SaaS solution for your business without the need of hiring an entire team to scale and manage servers as it was the case in the past.
+A custom Software Development company in Dallas Texas or a software development company from any other state can easily implement a SaaS solution for your business without the need of hiring an entire team to scale and manage servers as was the case in the past.
 This eliminates some threats to security but vulnerabilities could still exist and potentially be exploited if your SaaS platform is poorly developed and implemented.

 Protecting cloud SaaS against some common security threats:

 There are several threats that your SaaS application could be exposed to that it may be difficult to identify every single one.
 It is good practice to try and identify them through the stages of the System development life cycle depending on the nature of services you are offering.
 Let us highlight some of the most common ones.